Santiago Yosondúa

-Santiago Yosondúa is a town and municipality in Oaxaca in southwestern Mexico.
-The municipality covers an area of 215.61 km^{2}.
-It is part of the Tlaxiaco District in the south of the Mixteca Region.
-It is about 5 1/2 hours from Oaxaca City and 2 hours from the Tlaxiaco District.
-The municipality is recognized as the top municipal with 3 municipal agencies.
+Santiago Yosondúa is a municipality and town located in the State of Oaxaca in southwestern Mexico.
+The municipality covers an area of 215.61 km^{2} and is part of the Tlaxiaco District in the south of the Mixteca Region.
+The actual town of Santiago Yosondúa lies approximately 95 km to the southeast of Oaxaca de Juárez and 70 km south of Tlaxiaco.
+The municipality is recognized as the top municipality in the district with three municipal agencies housed there.